Codeinwp/flat/readme.txt

 * Add: Editor Style
 * Tweak: The text is croped on Text Input (Firefox)
 * Tweak: Style of Blockquote & Image Caption
+* Tweak: Open sub-menu by hover instead of click
+* Fix: 404 and Search Results Issue

 1.2.7
 * Add: Sidebar Background Color to Customize